SummaryRead the full fact sheet

 - Warm up thoroughly by stretching and gently going through the motions of your chosen sport.

-- Make sure you use good form and regularly practice strengthening and conditioning exercises that complement your particular sport.
+- Make sure you use the correct technique and regularly practice strengthening and conditioning exercises that complement your particular sport.

 - Cool down thoroughly with gentle, sustained stretches.